14.4 The Job Offer

 Kristen Hosey

-As a general rule, it is best to avoid discussing the salary during the interview process unless asked about salary requirements during the interview.
-In that case, applicants will want to provide a pay range instead of an exact dollar amount.
-That said, it is best to negotiate the salary after the job offer has been extended.
+As a general rule, it is best to avoid bringing up salary during the interview unless directly asked.
+If salary expectations are discussed, provide a salary range instead of an exact number.
+Ideally, salary negotiations should take place after a job offer has been extended.

 How to Accept a Job Offer

-When accepting a job offer via email or letter, it is good to express thanks for being offered the position.
-Next, applicants want to officially accept the offer.
-This could include something like, “I am happy to officially accept your offer of employment, and I look forward to working with you.”
-It can be brief.
+When accepting a job offer through email or letter, the applicant should express gratitude for the opportunity.
+A simple and professional acceptance could be phrased as, “I am happy to officially accept your offer of employment, and I look forward to working with you.”

-Once hired, applicants will be trained to become acquainted with the job, the setting, and the policies and procedures.
+After accepting the offer, the applicant will typically undergo training to familiarize themselves with the job, the workplace environment, and the company’s policies and procedures.

 How to Decline a Job Offer